Top 10 Cable Machine Back Exercises

 Well, you have several different options when it comes to training your back.
 You can even use a variety of equipment, like free weights, machines, and bands.

 Of these different pieces of equipment, my favorite to use for building a strong back is the cable machine.
-After all, cable machines can be a great way to build a big and strong back!
+After all, back workouts with cable machines can be a great way to build a big and strong back!

 Today, I’ll run through 10 of my favorite cable machine back exercises you can try out for your back workouts.
 Before we run through those exercises though, let me give you a quick crash course on what makes training with cables so great.